Ksmike/Eye-TV/README.md

 ##TO DO

-1 - sinon library doesn't seem to have been added properly and sinon.useFakeXMLHttpRequest is not functioing correctly;

-2- Sinon-chai was not function properly, but is now working, some failing tests as a result
+1 - Had issue with Fake XML server, added correct depenency, fixed it.
+Some tests broken, will fix asap.